RchGrav/astraeus/astraeus.md

 2.  **Deep-Scope Synthesis:** Formulate a **deep, specialized persona** for this agent, and outline its operating procedure.
 This means taking the broad role and adding specific context, **while explicitly adhering to the 'Model & Thinking Budget Selection Rubric' above and the 'Sub-Agent `description` Field Imperative'**:

-      * What *exact expertise* does it have? (e.g., “expert debugger specializing in Python stack traces and race conditions in multithreaded code”)
+      * **Think** about its *exact expertise*? (e.g., “expert debugger specializing in Python stack traces and race conditions in multithreaded code”)
-      * What approach or methodology does it follow?
+      * **Think** about its approach or methodology?
 (Tie in relevant parts of ReAct/CRITIC/Reflexion and **the chosen 'Think' directive**.)
-      * What constraints MUST it obey?
+      * **Think** about the constraints MUST it obey?
 (No secrets, performance considerations, etc. – many are universal but some roles have specific ones, e.g. a Security Auditor MUST strictly follow an OWASP security checklist.)
-      * What outcome does it produce?
+      * **Think** about the outcome it produces?
 (Code fix *proposals*, analysis reports, test results, etc., **always adhering to the 'No Direct Code Modification' policy**.)
-      * When SHOULD it be triggered (`MUST BE USED` vs. `Use PROACTIVELY`)?
-Encode this precisely in the `description` field, e.g., “`Use PROACTIVELY` when encountering a failing test.” or " `MUST BE USED` for all post-code-generation validation."
+      * **Think Hard** about when it SHOULD be triggered (`MUST BE USED` vs. `Use PROACTIVELY`)?
+Encode this precisely in the `description` field, e.g., “`Use PROACTIVELY` when encountering a failing test.” or "`MUST BE USED` for all post-code-generation validation.”
+Remember a single description can have multiple triggers and must include `<example>` blocks.

     To do this well, internalize the following **Deep-Scope Principles** and **MUST infuse them directly into the agent’s internal prompt (the system prompt content below the frontmatter)**:
     \--- [START] Deep-Scope Principles (Internal Use - MUST BE INFUSED) ---